Statistics (STAT)

 STAT 5347.
 Introduction to Data Science.

-This course introduces basic concepts and methods in the field of data science.
+This course introduces graduate‑level concepts and methods in data science.
 Topics include data wrangling, data exploration and visualization, and supervised learning methods for regression and classification problems.
 In addition, tree-based models, neural networks and unsupervised learning methods such as principal component analysis and cluster analysis will also be covered.
 The material will be approached with a blend of theory and application, and will include programming in R, Python, or another modern, popular language of the instructor’s choice.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.